Gaussian processes and effective field theory of $f(T)$ gravity under the $H_0$ tension: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Amara Ilyas, Geyu Mo and Sunny Vagnozzi for helpful discussions.
+We are grateful to Amara Ilyas, Geyu Mo , Wentao Luo, Dongdong Zhang and Sunny Vagnozzi for helpful discussions.
 This work is supported in part by the National Key R\&D Program of China (2021YFC2203100), by the NSFC (11961131007, 11653002), by the Fundamental Research Funds for Central Universities, by the CSC Innovation Talent Funds, by the CAS project for young scientists in basic research (YSBR-006), by the USTC Fellowship for International Cooperation, and by the USTC Research Funds of the Double First-Class Initiative.
+SFY is partially supported by the Disposizione del Presidente INFN n.21786 ``{\it Quantum Fields for Gravity, Cosmology and Black Holes}''.
 ENS acknowledges participation in the COST Association Action CA18108 ``{\it Quantum Gravity Phenomenology in the Multimessenger Approach (QG-MM)}''.
 All numerics were operated on the computer clusters {\it LINDA} \& {\it JUDY} in the particle cosmology group at USTC.